 I love that we have a fabulous excuse to do this now instead of waiting for December 31.

-If you dream of a time when your child or student with learning differences has made more progress than you ever considered possible, then I highly recommend taking a fresh new look at learning intervention.
+If you dream of a time when your child or student with learning differences makes more progress than you ever considered possible, then I highly recommend taking a fresh new look at learning intervention.

-You’ll discover powerful strategies to completely transform your learner’s capabilities by this time next year.
-Sound like a worthy goal to plan for?
+You’ll discover powerful strategies to completely transform your learner’s capabilities.
+Sound like a worthy plan?
 Learn more about online training here.

 Oh, and “l’shana tova,” a sweet new year!